 - 2 Ipsen paid fees according to the number of attendees - Calculated Amount = (Actual cost / Actual number of attendees, including Ipsen staff and non HCP attendees) - Disclosure: Calculated Amount, disclosed on actual attendees. - Example: A meeting is organized with 11 HCPs and 2 Ipsen staff.
 Only 8 of the 11 HCPs have actually attended the meeting.
 The final invoice paid by Ipsen for this meeting is 100€.
-For each of the 8 actual HCPs attendees, the calculated amount (100€/(8+2) = 10€) is disclosed.

-No cost is disclosed under the name of the "no-shows", nor on the Ipsen staff.
+For each of the 8 actual HCPs attendees, the calculated amount (100€/(8+2) = 10€) is disclosed. - No cost is disclosed under the name of the "no-shows", nor on the Ipsen staff. - Cancellation fees (penalty for annulling a confirmed arrangement or order) are not disclosed.